 Redneck trucks – you know them when you see them.
 They’re typically slathered in camo and Trump stickers with a gun rack dangling from the back window.
 These are the kind of trucks you’ll find at a mud bog, not at a Green Party rally.
 Here’s a list of 10 trucks most likely to be driven by Ted Nugent fans.

 Chevy Suburban (1973-1991)

 Seventh generation Chevrolet Suburbans can often be spotted wearing 33” mud grip tires and a Confederate flag license plate.
 While clean seventh gen Subs are highly sought after, the redneck variants are typically covered in rust holes.
 And sometimes bullet holes.

 Several different engine options were offered in the “square body” Suburban, including a 5.7L V8, 7.4L big block V8 and a 6.2L diesel.
-Any of these powerplants can easily pull a tree stump or haul ATVs to a deer hunt.
+Any of these powerplants can pull a tree stump or haul ATVs to a deer hunt.
 Yeehaw!

 Ford Super Duty (1999-2017)

 A massive towing capacity and bus-size length make the Super Duty a hit with the Bud Light and Skoal crowd.
 Unfortunately for Bubba, Ford Super Duty trucks are expensive.
 But that doesn’t stop him from using all his funds to park one outside his double-wide.

 The early years of the Ford Super Duty were some of the best.
 During the 1999-2003 model year, the Ford Super Duty came with the bullet-proof Powerstroke 7.3L turbodiesel V8.
 Things changed around mid-2003 with the introduction of the 6.0L turbo diesel.
 Bubba though, he don’t care.
 If it blows black smoke and has a stereo for bumping Toby Keith, he’s in.

 Chevy C/K pickup (1973-1987)